The main findings that have emerged from the Clan Irwin Surname DNA Study so far are listed below:

-To qualify for membership of one of the Study’s branches (aka genetic families), comparison of the tester’s STR signature with the modal signature of the branch must have a genetic distance of 6/37 or less, or FTDNA’s 24-generation, no paper-trail TiP must exceed a probability of 90%.
+To qualify for membership of one of the Study’s branches (aka genetic families), comparison of the tester’s STR signature with the modal signature of the branch must have a genetic distance of 7/37 or less.

 Over 40 distinct branches using the surname and its spelling variants have been identified, each unrelated to one another during the surname era.
-All but seven of these branches have representatives today in North America.
+All but five of these branches have representatives today in North America.
 The number of distinct branches of our surname is now increasing very slowly, suggesting that few more large branches are still waiting to be "discovered".

 Nearly two-thirds of all the Study's testers are members of the "Border Irwin" branch, sharing a common ancestor who probably lived in Dumfriesshire on the Scottish Borders during the 14th century, although his name is unknown.
 This branch includes testers representing the Irvines of Eskdale, the Irvings of Bonshaw and of Dumfries (all in Dumfriesshire), the Urwins of Durham and Northumberland, and the Irvines of Castle Irvine (Co.
 Fermanagh).
 Some of these testers still live in the Borders today, some are descended from ancestors who migrated direct from there to America, but the majority now living in USA are descended from ancestors who probably migrated from the Borders to Ulster in the 17th century, and from Ireland to colonial America (typically to the Appalatian regions of PA, VA, NC, SC and GA) in the 18th century, typically for economic or religious reasons.
 This proportion of testers sharing a single common ancestor within the surname era is much higher than found in most other Scottish surname DNA projects, and our Borders branch is probably the largest such branch in any Surname DNA project.